-- a) A student shall be allowed to proceed to the next semester of any year of study if he/she passes all modules examined in the preceding semester or if he/she meets the conditions for supplementing as stipulated under regulation 2.19. - b) A student shall be allowed to proceed from one year of study to another if - i) He/she passes all modules examined in the two semesters of the preceding year of study. - ii) He/she meets the conditions for carrying forward the modules failed as stipulated under Regulation 2.21.
+- a) A student shall be allowed to proceed to the next semester if he/she passes all modules examined in the preceding semester. - b) A student shall be allowed to proceed from one academic year to another if: - i) He/she passes all modules examined in the two semesters of the preceding academic year. - ii) He/she meets the conditions for carrying forward the modules failed as stipulated under Regulation 2.25.

-2.19 Supplementary Examinations
+2.23 Supplementary Examinations